Ramsi88/trusty/README.md

 For the single individual, if you are afraid of a single private key, you can use up to 2 more for the management of a single wallet with double or even triple security

-It can be a mixer of TXs and a way to "diversify" funds (traceable by the expert)… If desired, the possibility of managing any ERC20 Token can be added.
+It can be a manager of TXs and a way to "diversify" funds (always traceable by the experts)… Is it possible to manage any ERC20 compatible Token.

-It can be used to build a family safe or use several small wallets to divide up savings or expenses.
+It can be used to build a safe vault or use several small abstract account and wallets to divide up savings or expenses.

-The trustyFactory (contract generator and deployer/trusty) can be sold as a bundle to companies to manage internal employee payments or interaction with other companies in the market that have contracts.
+The trustyFactory (contract generator and deployer of single trusty multi-signature contract) along with the dApp can be used as a bundle for companies to manage internal employees payments or interactions with other companies in the market that have smart contracts.

-It is rather modular and adaptable therefore, in addition to acting as our service that delivers and deploys Trusty for customers upon payment of a commission, it can also be "installed" for internal services or scaled for any use-cases where management/ multiple validation/mediation
+It is rather modular and adaptable therefore, in addition to acting as a service that delivers and deploys Trusty vaults for customers upon payment of a commission, it can also be "installed" for internal services or scaled for any use-case where management/multiple validation/mediation is needed.

-A single Trusty can be a corporate vault managed by a few directors or delegates, or several Trustys can act as operating capital for various departments each with its own fund but with the common supervision of a private key or two of the CEOs or managing directors or, if desired, can also act for the internal payment of employees.
+A single Trusty can be a corporate vault managed by a few directors or actors delegated to, or several Trustys can act as tools for operating capital for various departments each with its own fund but with the common supervision of a private key or two of the CEOs or managing directors or, if desired, can also act for the internal payment of employees.

 It can be used as a deposit fund or as an interaction tool for DeFi, or simply as an NFT or Token management wallet, a bit like a mini-DAO between individuals or several Trusties together.